The Challenges of College Student Life in the 1960s

 To School or To War?, July 1967

 During the Vietnam War, the draft loomed over every young man's mind.
 It changed their entire outlook on life, giving men a feeling of a looming and unstoppable death.
-This piece by Jackie Brooks discusses the pressing question: "To school or war?"
+This piece by Jackie Brooks discusses the pressing question: "To school or war?

 As people seek to create unity between the generations, preserving and speaking about our history is more important than ever.
 Looking through the pages of The Sentinel gave me a great view of past student life, showing club meeting times, Dean's list awardees, and advertisements for businesses long since gone.
 It gives a glimpse into what the newspaper's reporters felt important enough to tell students about.
 While students today may not have to worry about the draft, some of our problems remain the same.